 This might seem obvious, but it's arguably the most important thing you can do to protect your heart.
 Stopping smoking is very hard for most people, but your pharmacy or GP practice will be very happy to help you.
 You may need to try quitting a few times before you succeed.
 There are lots of effective things you can buy, so make sure you ask your pharmacist for ways to deal with the cravings.

 Most experts now believe that vaping is a safer alternative to smoking cigarettes, so it's probably another good route to quitting.
-In one study, they found the risk of cancer to be 1% that of regular tobacco smokers.

 - Catch more zzzzzzzs

 Not getting enough shut-eye increases stress.
 And increased stress levels have been shown to have an adverse effect on your blood pressure.
 Forcing your body to complete everyday activities without enough sleep is going to catch up on you eventually.
 It's recommended that you get at least 6-8 hours sleep per night, so make sure you're getting that regularly and your heart will thank you for it!